vmware-automation/solutions-import-beta/IBM-DB2-10.1-On-Linux.xml.md

 #Success
-Blueprint has been successfully imported in your local vFabric Application Director.
+Blueprint has been successfully imported in vFabric Application Director.

-There are  few final steps you need to follow before perform this deployment.
+There are  few final steps you need to follow before performing the deployment.

 ###Prerequisites:

-Download the IBM DB2 tar ball and keep it in your local webserver folder.
+Download the IBM DB2 tar ball and keep it in your local web server folder.

-No url link
 ###Deployment steps:
 1.Now click on deploy to deploy the application.